nuclearace/playground/README.md

-# Where I do some Swift stuff
+# Some Swift stuff

+Mostly solutions to Rosetta Code tasks